 - Le Havre cruise port (Le Havre cruise terminal, getting around, useful tips)

 - 7 best things to do in Le Havre port (including shore excursions to Paris, Rouen, D-Day Beaches, Honfleur, Deauville, Mont Saint-Michel, Etretat)

 Le Havre Cruise Port

 Le Havre port is France’s largest containership port and its second-largest cargo port (after Marseille).
 The port consists of a series of canal-like docks and is operated by the national agency “Grand Port Maritime du Havre”.
-Port of Le Havre is also a popular port of call due to its developed port facilities and the capacity to accommodate the world’s largest cruise liners.
+Port of Le Havre is also a popular port of call due to its developed port facilities and capacity to accommodate the world’s largest cruise liners.

 Cruise Terminal Le Havre (Terminal Croisière Le Havre) is located at the site called Pointe de Floride (Florida tip).
 The terminal consists of two docking piers located on Quay Roger Meunier and Quay Pierre Callet.
-The terminal building features facilities including a Tourist information office, a free wi-fi, a couple of shops, security screening, check-in counters, a passenger lounge area, taxi rank and car rental options.
+The terminal building features facilities including a Tourist information office, free wi-fi, a couple of shops, security screening, check-in counters, a passenger lounge area, a taxi rank and car rental options.